The Closest B&B and Boutique Hotel to the Main Entrance of the Great Smoky Mountains National Park

 George and another Retired Army Officer did the research for and developed the map of activities, hikes, waterfalls, etc. that is the centerpiece of the County's Tourism brochure.
 So don't hesitate to ask for information or suggestions.
 He will be happy to prepare a custom sketch map based on your desires for your day's activities.

-While George has retired from day-to-day operations, he still enjoys exploring and finding new adventures where the Blue Ridge Mountains meet the Great Smokies.
-You may still encounter him "puttering" on a new landscape or wildlife habitate enhancement, so don't hesitate to ask for information or suggestions on things to do.
+George still enjoys exploring and finding new adventures where the Blue Ridge Mountains meet the Great Smokies.
+You may encounter him "puttering" on a new landscape or wildlife habitate enhancement, so don't hesitate to ask for information or suggestions on things to do.
 He will be happy to prepare a custom sketch map based on your desires for your day's activities.